woodxiang/supreium-headless-gl/README.md

-# headless-gl
+# gl
-`headless-gl` lets you create a WebGL context in node.js without making a window or loading a full browser environment.
+`gl` lets you create a WebGL context in node.js without making a window or loading a full browser environment.

-It aspires to be fully conformant with the WebGL 1.0 specification.
+It aspires to be fully conformant to the WebGL 1.0.2 specification.

 ## Example